Best Mattress for Pressure Points of 2021

 At some point or another, we’ve all woken up feeling stiff or achy, likely around the back, shoulders, hips, or butt.
 These are pressure points caused by an uneven weight distribution due to an awkward sleeping position or bad mattress.

-Many mattress brands design their brands specifically to soothe pressure points and prevent them entirely so you aren’t left achy forever.
+Many mattress brands design their mattresses specifically to soothe pressure points and prevent them entirely so you aren’t left achy forever.
 Finding the right mattress to soothe your pressure points varies for everyone, but we make matters easier.

 We’ve compiled a list of the best mattresses for pressure points so you can sleep pain-free.